edwinvanderven/corona-tracker-app/README.md

 # Corona Tracker

 This app shows an Angular Material table with the contents of [https://corona-stats.online](https://corona-stats.online/).
+The lastest data is retrieved every minute so that the user does not have to refresh the screen.

 - Special thanks to [sagarkarira](https://github.com/sagarkarira/coronavirus-tracker-cli).